KILTprotocol/spec-ext-credential-api/readme.md

 The extension MUST send a [rejection message](#rejections) if the user cancels or rejects the payment.

-#### 5.a Attester submits credential
+#### 5.a Issuer submits credential

-If the attester successfully verified the claim, they MUST issue an attestation and SHOULD send a `submit-credential` message.
+If the issuer successfully verified the claim, they MUST issue an attestation and SHOULD send a `submit-credential` message.
 This message contains the attested credential.
-To build the credential, the attester will generate the salts which are used in the selective disclosure scheme.
+To build the credential, the issuer will generate the salts which are used in the selective disclosure scheme.
 These salts MUST be used only once and be generated using a cryptographic random generator.

 |              |                       |